Mental Health

 Cluster member, Dr. Nichole Fairbrother, is a Clinical Associate Professor with the Department of Family Practice at the University of British Columbia, a Michael Smith Health Professional-Investigator and registered psychologist.
 She is the head of the UBC Perinatal Anxiety Disorders Research Lab (PARLab), one of the only perinatal anxiety research labs in Canada.

-View Dr. Bayrampour's work on the Pregnancy-Specific Anxiety Tool (PSAT) and Dr. Fairbrother's resources on perinatal mental health on the right-hand menu under "Resources".
+Explore Dr. Bayrampour's work on the Pregnancy-Specific Anxiety Tool (PSAT) and Dr. Fairbrother's perinatal mental health resources under Literature in the right-hand menu.
+You can also watch the recording of our perinatal mental health webinar, presented by Daymark Foundation, in the same menu.